 BELLSET No. 41

-In 1947 the Thermistor was invented and this was a miniature device that effectively made the Bellset No. 41A redundant, as the Thermistor could be incorporated into any size of phone.
+In 1947 the Thermistor was invented.
+This was a miniature device that effectively made the Bellset No. 41A redundant, because the Thermistor could be incorporated into any size of phone.
 The Thermistor was used to stop bell tinkle.

 Circuit diagram - N541.

 Last revised: August 25, 2022